Bluesamyou/botbase-node/README.md

 # botbase-node

-A bot file structure for when creating bots in node
+A bot file structure for when creating checkout bots in node